A Too-Good-to-be-True Prior to Reduce Shortcut Reliance: Example applications of the too-good-to-be-true prior

 Although exceeding performance on the incongruent test set after the ordinary training condition, incongruent accuracies after the HCN-IWs training are substantially lower than after the LCN-IWs training.
 The neutral and congruent accuracies are lower than in both ordinary and LCN-IWs training conditions.
 At the same time, incongruent accuracies are still noticeably lower than neutral and congruent conditions.
-These results indicate that HCN-IWs are not effective in resisting shortcut learning due to, at least to some extent, suppressing typical class examples containing useful and well-generalizable features (Figure~\ref{fig:iw-distributions}).
+These results indicate that HCN-IWs are not effective as LCN-IWs in suppressing shortcut learning.

-The main results shown in Figure~\ref{fig:test_accuracies} indicate that LCN-IWs reduce shortcut reliance with little cost to performance on other items, whereas HCN-IWs are less effective because they remove non-shortcut items as well (see Figure~\ref{fig:iw-distributions}).
-Key to the LCN-IW results is properly matching network capacity to the learning problem.
+The main results shown in Figure~\ref{fig:test_accuracies} indicate that LCN-IWs reduce shortcut reliance with little cost to performance on other items, whereas HCN-IWs are less effective because they remove non-shortcut items as well.
+Key to the LCN-IW efficacy is properly matching network capacity to the learning problem.
 Out of the 45 classification pairs considered, there should be natural variation in problem difficulty that affects target network performance.
-In particular, we predict that overall benefit will be lower when the LCN performs better on a class pair, indicating that its capacity is sufficient to learn non-shortcut information.
+In particular, we predict that overall benefit will be lower when the LCN performs better on a class pair, indicating that its capacity is sufficient to learn non-shortcut information for this classification task.

 We define Overall Benefit ($OB$) as a combination of Gain ($G$) and Loss ($L$):

 where

 and